thepirat000/Tuner/README.md

 				- A: Increment the base frequency and set current as base + operand
 				- a: Increment the current frequency
 				- =: Repeat the step #operand (first step is 1, etc)
+				- NULL: If no StepType is specified, the DefaultStepType is used

 ### Sample Song:
 `mF440,520:1:512,512|2,1.5:1|f460,540:2|a1,1:1|=4|A10:1`

 - Description

-Default step type is "m"
+	- Default step type is "m"
-1st step: Set the first two oscillators base frequencies to 440 and 520 hz respectively, set the first two oscillator duties to 512, and wait 1 second
+		- 1st step: Set the first two oscillators base frequencies to 440 and 520 hz respectively, set the first two oscillator duties to 512, and wait 1 second
-2nd step: Multiply the first two oscillators current frequencies by 2 and 1.5 respectively, and wait 1 second 3rd step: Set the first two oscillators current frequencies to 460 and 540 hz respectively, and wait 2 seconds 4th step: Increment the first two oscillators current frequencies by 1, and wait 1 second 5th step: Repeat the last step: increment the first two oscillators current frequencies by 1, and wait 1 second 6th step: Set the first oscillator value as the base frequency + 10 hz, and wait 1 second
+		- 2nd step: Multiply the first two oscillators current frequencies by 2 and 1.5 respectively, and wait 1 second
+		- 3rd step: Set the first two oscillators current frequencies to 460 and 540 hz respectively, and wait 2 seconds
+		- 4th step: Increment the first two oscillators current frequencies by 1, and wait 1 second
+		- 5th step: Repeat the last step: increment the first two oscillators current frequencies by 1, and wait 1 second
+		- 6th step: Set the first oscillator value as the base frequency + 10 hz, and wait 1 second

 #### Stop playing a song
 Will stop playing the current song (only available via Bluetooth)